TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 ### Configure scope to policy mapping

 To enforce policies for the API Product and plan, you need to configure the scope to policy mapping for each API included in the API Product.
-To achieve that, perform the following step for each API included in the API Product.
+To achieve that, perform the following steps for each API included in the API Product.

 **Step 1.** Navigate to the API.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-the-api.png" alt="Navigate to the API" >}}